davidclarke-au/markdown-cv/index.md

 Followed by my training and education.

 What I love doing is **TALKING** to people....
+Especially with AI being so prominent, the skills that we will be looking for in the future (IMO) are face to face interactions with trusted people/partners/vendors.
 So please feel free to get in contact with me and setup a chat.

 Anyway, all the boring stuff below...